d-smith/cleaning-data/README.md

 labels are taken directly from the original code book, prepended with "average" to make it clear in the tidy data set that average values for the features are being presented in the summarized data.
+Subject ids and activity labels were pulled from separate files and combined with the feature data.

-Note activity values themselves (WALKING, STANDING, etc) were obtained using the mapping from the original codes in the raw dataset to descriptive values provided in the activity_labels.txt file
+Note the activity values (WALKING, STANDING, etc) were obtained using the mapping from the original codes in the raw dataset to descriptive values provided in the activity_labels.txt file